EAN 13 Barcode Explained

 Easy to use barcode plug-ins and extensions for the Adobe flagship applications, seen here in Adobe Illustrator:

 Softmatic's extensions for Adobe InDesign, Illustrator und Photoshop let you create EAN 13 directly in your documents and designs.
 For more videos, see the Softmatic Youtube Channel.

-The Softmatic barcode plug-ins and extensions for InDesign, Illustrator and Photoshop are available on the Adobe Exchange and from the Softmatic online store.
+The Softmatic barcode plug-ins and extensions for InDesign, Illustrator and Photoshop are available from the Softmatic online store.

 Stand-alone EAN 13 generator

 Fast and easy creation of standards-compliant EAN 13 barcodes with BarcodePlus V5, Softmatic's time tested barcode generator:

 EAN 13 Barcode Bulk Generator

 For batch creation of EAN 13 and the related ISBN / ISSN codes, use Softmatic BarcodeFactory V5, our time-tested bulk barcode generator.
 The software will create thousands of EAN symbols in seconds, with data coming from the built-in serial number generator, the clipboard or via import from Excel, Numbers or CSV text files.
 Ideal for mass creation of artwork for packaging, book or magazine covers etc.: